Chapter 5.40

 A. Animal Shelter.

 1. Establishment and Functioning.
-The city of Gunnison, under the Gunnison police department, may establish an animal shelter or by contract utilize a licensed pet care facility for the housing of pet animals impounded or held in conformance to municipal ordinance or state statute.
-Any shelter established by the city of Gunnison or through contract shall:
+The city of Gunnison may establish an animal shelter or by contract utilize a licensed pet care facility for the housing of pet animals impounded or held in conformance to municipal ordinance or state statute.
+Any shelter established by the city of Gunnison or through contract shall comply with Colorado Department of Agriculture license requirements.

 B. Operations.

 b.
-Pet animals, which in the opinion of a veterinarian, are experiencing extreme pain or suffering, may be disposed of immediately through euthanasia after reasonable efforts to contact the owner.
+Pet animals which, in the opinion of a veterinarian, are experiencing extreme pain or suffering, may be disposed of immediately through euthanasia after reasonable efforts to contact the owner.

 c.
 Feral cats which are unclaimed or from property where the owner has declined ownership become the property of the city of Gunnison immediately upon impound and may be adopted or euthanized.

 4. An owner reclaiming an impounded animal shall pay all fees set by city council and recorded by resolution.
-Fees assessed shall be based on initial pick-up as well as a daily fee to cover expenses associated with housing and care.
+Fees assessed shall be based on initial pickup as well as a daily fee to cover expenses associated with housing and care.
 Fees will be in addition to any veterinary expenses incurred or fines which may be levied by the court.
 Council may also choose to set higher fees for repeat violations.

 5. Any animal not reclaimed by its owner after notification is made or attempted as required in subsections (B)(2) and (B)(3) of this section shall become the property of the municipality and shall be made eligible for adoption in a suitable home or subject to humane euthanasia.